giantpinkwalrus/teamboard-test/robot-framework/customer_journey_cases/first_customer_journey.rst

     		Submit Credentials
     		Login Should Have Failed

-Evelyns phone call takes a 5 minutes so Josep has plenty of time to play with login screen
+Evelyns phone call takes a 5 minutes so Peter has plenty of time to play with login screen

 .. code:: robotframework